-- i. become aware of the beginnings and evolution of women's political, social and literary movements. - ii. learn about the impact of culture, ethnicity, class, sexuality and religion on women's experiences and their responses. - iii. form critical opinions and express views on recurrent themes and issues in literature written by women and understand the impact of gender on literature. - iv. understand different phases of feminism and their critical engagement with literary theory and criticism.
+- i. learn about the impact of culture, ethnicity, class, sexuality and religion on women's experiences and their responses. - ii. form critical opinions and express views on recurrent themes and issues in literature written by women and understand the impact of gender on literature. - iii. understand different phases of feminism and their critical engagement with literary theory and criticism.